 In its simplest expression, the Brexit conspiracy is this:

 A group of wealthy persons, ideologically libertarian (or “neo-liberal” if you prefer) dreamed of being able to do business free from all accountability to regulations such as workers’ rights, environmental protections, consumer protections, and so on.
 They gambled that the way to achieve this was to convince the masses to vote for the United Kingdom to leave the European Union.
 To their own surprise they succeeded.
 They never had a plan on how to implement an orderly withdrawal from the European Union, not because they were incompetent, but because a “no-deal” Brexit was their plan all along.

-The impetus for Brexit is to establish in the UK a corporatist state that without government oversight or accountability.
+The impetus for Brexit is to establish in the UK a corporatist state without government oversight or accountability.
 This libertarian dream has been called by analysts “British Empire 2.0” and “Singapore on the Thames.”
 We could also add the label “Cayman Islands North.”
-No matter the label, the dream is to transform the UK (or mostly The City) into a modern day pirate enclave of free-wheeling capitalism ruling over a reconstituted British Commonwealth.
-Corporations could operate in this free port with impunity, controlling natural resources in the former colonies and exporting financial services without any social accountability that would hinder unlimited profits.
+No matter the label, the dream is to transform the UK (or mostly, The City) into a modern day pirate enclave of free-wheeling capitalism ruling over a reconstituted British Commonwealth.
+Corporations could operate in this free port with impunity, controlling natural resources in the former colonies and exporting financial services from Britain without any social accountability that would hinder profits.

 Why the post-referendum Brexit process have been a shambles is explained when you understand that a no-deal Brexit leading to a libertarian corporate paradise is the impetus and grand plan behind Brexit rather than the various rationales used to justify Brexit.
 The Brexiteers have always wanted a no-deal.
 It also explains Prime Minister Theresa May’s strategy and actions.
 She is not incompetent or delusional; she is serving the desires of the no-deal Brexiteers.